 Ryan’s continuing legislative goals are directed toward helping his local communities by making the region attractive to job creators and implementing effective job training programs.
 He also supports legislation to cut out wasteful government spending, reduce crushing property taxes, fight back against drug abuse and related crime, maintain strong agricultural traditions, and enhance hunting and fishing opportunities.

-In the current legislative session, Ryan serves on four House committees: Agriculture and Rural Affairs, Children and Youth, Game and Fisheries, and Tourism and Recreational Development.
+In the current legislative session, Ryan serves on four House committees: Agriculture and Rural Affairs, Children and Youth, Commerce, and Game and Fisheries.

 Prior to his election to state office, Ryan started working at a young age in a sawmill for the family logging business and then continued his career at Siemens Industry as a project controller.
 There, he controlled revenue and expenditures and managed projects to assure they were completed on time and within budget.
 He is also no stranger to the hardships faced by his neighbors and communities after his position was eliminated due to corporate downsizing.